 In January 2013 Francesca joined Imperial College London as Research Associate in Synthetic Biology in the groups of Dr. Tom Ellis and Dr. Guy-Bart Stan.
 Her work aimed at examining the causes of physiological burden in Escherichia coli when transformed with foreign genetic devices in order to identify design rules for future synthetic systems.

-In 2016 Francesca was awarded the prestigious Junior Research Fellowship of Imperial College London.
+In 2016 Francesca was awarded the prestigious Junior Research Fellowship of Imperial College London to deepen her interests in mammalian cell physiology for synthetic biology applications.

 et al., 2018, Commentary: Synthetic Addiction Extends the Productive Life Time of Engineered Escherichia coli Populations., Front Bioeng Biotechnol, Vol:6, ISSN:2296-4185